 - Feel more comfortable in your body

 - Stronger, more flexible, more at ease

 - Improved posture, healthier

 Some senior students have even reported growing taller!

 You may also feel:

-If you’re interested in learning more about how Personal Yoga can benefit you I’d be happy to schedule a phone call or meet for a cup of tea.
-You can contact me by emailing: email@example.com.
+If you’re interested in learning more about the many benefits of Personal Yoga I’d be happy to schedule a phone call or meet for a cup of tea.
 I look forward to speaking with you!

 A friend sent me a coupon for a week of free yoga classes so I decided to check out a studio in Manhattan.
 I’d heard good things about this place – that it’s one of the better studios in the city.
 On their website they describe their signature style as being based on the chakra system.
 I let go of any pre-conceived ideas of what this could mean and went with an open mind.